 How do you know if you’re consuming too much fat?
 The goal is to add enough fat (butter, oil, cream, etc) to your protein and vegetable sources at meals to ensure you’re not hungry between meals.
 However, fat is not a ‘free’ food, and calories still matter.

-For some people, just one of two drinks can impact weight loss.
+For some people, just one or two drinks can impact weight loss.
 Alcohol provides calories without satiety.
 And beyond the calories, alcohol interferes with the digestion and utilization of other nutrients, including fat.

 Consider the type and the volume of alcohol you’re consuming.
-The carbs and calories can add up, and consuming alcohol can make us more susceptible to snacking.
+Carbs and calories can add up, and consuming alcohol can make us more susceptible to snacking.